kotSaltan/manual_git/manual.md

 ## Branches

-* git checkout - Switch branches or restore working tree files
+* git checkout - Switch branches or restore working tree files git checkout -b branch_name Create a new branch with branch_name and switch to it
 * git branch - List of branches
 * git branch branch_name - Create a branch with branch_name
 * git merge branch_name - Merges branch_name into current branch